-On-farm responsibilities: all cattle production systems
+On farm responsibilities: all cattle production systems

-- producers must be registered with MSA to supply cattle for grading - no cattle with secondary sexual characteristics - no cattle that have been severely sick or injured - no cattle of poor temperament - all cattle must reside on the property of dispatch for a minimum of 30 days prior to dispatch - cattle are to be managed as a single mob for a minimum of 14 days prior to dispatch for slaughter - MSA vendor declaration must be delivered with the cattle (as supplementation to other state-based requirements)
+- Producers must be registered with msa to supply cattle for grading. - No cattle with secondary sexual characteristics. - No cattle that have been severely sick or injured. - No cattle of poor temperament. - All cattle must reside on the property of dispatch for a minimum of 30 days prior to dispatch. - Cattle are to be managed as a single mob for a minimum of 14 days prior to dispatch for slaughter. - MSA vendor declarations must be delivered with the cattle (as supplementation to other state-based requirements).